jaroslaw-majka/algorithms-data-structures/README.md

 # Sorting

 Sorting algorithms are a foundation of programming.
-Therefore it is essential to know how they work and their complexity
+Therefore, it is essential to know how they work and their complexity

 Currently covered sorting algorithms are:
 * Sort Linked List (merge sort): [`sort_linked_lists.py`](/algorithms/linked_lists/sort_linked_lists.py)
 * Merge Sort on an array: [`merge_sort.py`](/algorithms/sorting/merge_sort.py)
 * Quick Sort on an array: [`quick_sort.py`](/algorithms/sorting/quick_sort.py)

+In [measuring_sorting_time.py](/examples/sorting/measuring_sorting_time.py) you can see sorting time differences between some of the above algorithms.